Izchomatik/RevitPluginKit/README.md

 ## Add Revit plug-in push button to panel

-* Edit previously instantiated `List<ButtonSettings>()` by adding your first push button to the previously created ribbon panel.
+* Edit previously instantiated `List<ButtonSettings>()` by adding your first push button settings (`PushButtonSettings`) to the previously created ribbon panel.

-* The `ButtonSettings` class is data transfer object responsible for defining the revit push button.
+* The `PushButtonSettings` class is data transfer object responsible for defining the revit push button.

 * You can add multiple push buttons to the current ribbon panel.